High School Resume Template + Examples & Guide

 • Write a high school cover letter.
 A cover letter with no experience is extremely effective at boosting your chances of landing your first job.

 Do you have questions on how to write a great high school student resume with no experience?
-Not sure how to present your high school education on a resume?
+Not sure how to present your high school resume education?
 Leave a comment.
-We’ll be happy to reply.
+I’ll be happy to reply.

 Mariusz Wawrzyniak